thehalfbloodguy/pocketbook2notion/README.md

    * database id
    * path to notes on your device while it is connected to your computer
 4. Connect the reader to your computer in "PC Link" mode
-5. Install requirements & run "python main.py"
+5. Install requirements & run `python main.py`

 ### TODOs
 * leave only necessary headers